arj03/ssb-browser-demo/README.md

 Things that work:
  - partial replication
+ - direct connections to other peers using [rooms]
  - viewing posts and threads, including forks, backlinks and reactions
  - posting and replying to messages including posting blobs
  - automatic exif stripping (such as GPS coordinates) on images for better privacy